meltano/meltano-codespace-ready/README.md

 **Make sure to open up the README.md inside Codespaces as well.**

+*Notes on codespaces:*
-*Note: If you at any point get an error "The user denied permission to use Service Worker", then you need to enable third-party cookies.
-[It's a codespaces related problem](https://github.com/orgs/community/discussions/26316).*
+- If you at any point get an error "The user denied permission to use Service Worker", then you need to enable third-party cookies.
+[It's a codespaces related problem](https://github.com/orgs/community/discussions/26316).
+- In our experience, codespaces work best in Chrome or Firefox, not so well in Safari.
+- Files in codespaces autosave!
+No need to save anything.

 ## Step 1 - Initialize Meltano Project